Brazil Animal Facts

 The female white-lined bat may become pregnant while she is still lactating or nursing babies.

-A sloth climbs down from its tree about once a week to urinate and deficate.
+- A sloth climbs down from its tree about once a week to urinate and defecate.

 Scientists discovered new cousins (a new Marmoset species) in 1993.

 - Pigmy Marmosets can live to be eleven years old.

 - The small size of the Pigmy Marmoset is great for hiding in the leaves from predators.